gregko/PlayerServiceSample/README.md

 # Android PlayerServiceSample
-Trivial Android player service that handles media buttons, based on the Gist by ianhanniballlake: https://gist.github.com/ianhanniballake/15dce0b233b4f4b23ef8.
-It shows only a LocCat output like
+Trivial Android player service that handles media buttons, that demonstrates a problem with media button handling under Android 8 "Oreo".
+It is based on the Gist by ianhanniballlake: https://gist.github.com/ianhanniballake/15dce0b233b4f4b23ef8.
+It shows only text output when media buttons are pressed on any headset.

-KEYCODE_MEDIA_PLAY

-when media button Play is pressed on a headset.
-It works under Android versions 5.xx up to 7.xx, but fails under Android 8 "Oreo".
+It works fine under Android versions 5.xx up to 7.xx, but fails under Android 8 "Oreo", even after playing a TTS sample from the button.
+It should bring media button focus to this app (there are people who listen to entire audio-books or long lists of articles with TTS, through Bluetooth and wired headsets), but it fails.
+The only known work-around is to use MediaPlayer to play a very short silent WAV file, only this brings media button focus to a TTS only app...

 Tested on the final release of Oreo, build number OPR6.170623.013, Nexus 6P.
-Could someone tell me what's wrong and how to fix media button handling on Android 8 Oreo?

-**Sept.
-1, 2017 - Solved**

-Android 8 Oreo sends media button events to the app that last played sound, and does not care about MediaSession setActive() and other calls...
-Trouble is that is must be MediaPlayer sound, they ignore speech generated with TextToSpeech API.
-A bug in my opinion, will follow to submit it to Android issue tracker, but at least have a work-around now - play a very short and silent WAV file (from resources or assets) when media buttons focus is needed.
-Such a stupidity...